Fulbright U.S. Student Program

 The Undergraduate Fellowship Office is here to help all eligible students with the application process.
 Our office will provide you feedback on your application materials, especially the two application essays; applicants should be prepared to revise these essays multiple times.
 For students applying for a research proposal, assistance from a faculty member within your discipline is also critical.

-Students interested in applying must complete the Fulbright Registration form.
+Students interested in applying must complete the Fulbright Registration FORM.
 This will start you on the application path.
-If you would like to schedule an appointment to discuss the Fulbright program, please call or email the Undergraduate Fellowship Office at (614) 292-3135 or firstname.lastname@example.org .
+If you would like to schedule an appointment to discuss the Fulbright program, please email the Undergraduate Fellowship Office email@example.com.

 Where to Apply